 \section{Solution of the field equations}

-The field equations \eqref{eq7}, \eqref{eq8}, and \eqref{eq9} form a system of three independent equations involving seven unknowns: $A$, $B$, $f(Q)$, $Q$, $\omega$, and $\delta$.
+The field equations \eqref{eq17}, \eqref{eq18}, and \eqref{eq19} form a system of three independent equations involving six unknowns: $A$, $B$, $f(Q)$, $Q$, $\omega$, and $\delta$.
 The system is initially indeterminate.
 Additional physical constraints are necessary to obtain exact solutions for the field equations.
 Initially, we apply a physical condition where shear is proportional to the expansion scalar $(\sigma\propto\theta)$.
 This results in the relationship

 where \( m \neq 1 \) is an arbitrary constant.
 In the case where \( m=1 \), an isotropic model is obtained; in all other instances, the model is anisotropic.
-Studies on the velocity redshift relation for extragalactic sources \cite{ref64} say that the universe may reach isotropy when $\frac{\sigma}{\theta}$ stays the same.
-A few people have also said that for metrics that are uniform in space, normal congruence to the homogeneous expansion gives a value of about $0.3$ for $\frac{\sigma}{\theta}$ \cite{ref65}.
-From a study of the 4-year CMB data by Bunn et al. \cite{ref66}, we can see that the shear $\left(\frac{\sigma}{H}\right)$ has a high upper limit of less than $10^{-3}$ in the Planck era.
+Studies on the velocity redshift relation for extragalactic sources \cite{ref76} say that the universe may reach isotropy when $\frac{\sigma}{\theta}$ stays the same.
+A few cosmologists have also said that for metrics that are uniform in space, normal congruence to the homogeneous expansion gives a value of about $0.3$ for $\frac{\sigma}{\theta}$ \cite{ref77}.
+From a study of the 4-year CMB data by Bunn et al. \cite{ref78}, we can see that the shear $\left(\frac{\sigma}{H}\right)$ has a high upper limit of less than $10^{-3}$ in the Planck era.
 Since the Bianchi models show anisotropic space-time, or $\frac{\sigma}{\theta}=l$, where $l$ is a constant, the ratio of the shear and expansion scalars is thought to be constant.
-The condition has been addressed multiple times in the literature \cite{ref67,ref68,ref69}.
-We also examine the quadratic form of the $f(Q)$ function.
+Tise condition has been addressed multiple times in the literature \cite{ref79,ref80,ref81}.\\ Utilizing relation \eqref{eq27} in Eq.\,\eqref{eq20}, we derive the metric coefficients as follows:

-where $\alpha$ is an arbitrary constant.
-This quadratic form of \( f(Q) \) yields the standard field equations of the quadratic \( f(Q) \) theory of gravity that govern the LRS Bianchi type-I Universe.\\